wallacegibbon/modified-micro-emacs/README.md

 ## Introduction

-This is a tiny emacs-like editor modified from [uEmacs/PK 4.0][uemacs/pk], I call it **M**dified Micro **E**macs (`me`).
+This is a tiny Emacs-like editor modified from [uEmacs/PK 4.0][uemacs/pk], I call it **M**dified Micro **E**macs (`me`).

-## Goals

-- Fix all bugs.
-- Be tiny.

 The script engine is removed.
 Concepts like `paragraph` and `word` are also removed.